 • He deserves and claims great things, but above all, honor.

 • He is good in the highest degree, great in every virtue.
-You never see him behaving in a cowardly manner or wronging another person, because, loving honor above all, he has no motive to do such things.
+You never see him behaving cowardly or unjustly, because, loving honor above all, he has no motive to do such things.

-• He will be moderately pleased at receiving great honors from good people, but just thinking these his due, in fact less than his due, but as the best honors perhaps that are available under the circumstances, he will make allowance.
-Casual honors from middling people, he will despise.
+• He is moderately pleased at receiving great honors from good people, but just thinking these his due (in fact less than his due, but as the best honors perhaps that are available under the circumstances, he makes allowance).
+Casual honors from middling people, he despises.

-• He is indifferent to what fate brings him — “neither over-joyed by good fortune nor over-pained by evil” and cares not for power and wealth, except as a means to honor.
+• He is indifferent to fate—“neither over-joyed by good fortune nor over-pained by evil” and cares not for power and wealth, except as a means to honor.
 Even honor, which he loves above all, he doesn’t make a big deal over.

-• It doesn’t hurt if he’s rich, powerful, and well-born, though none of these things are sufficient.
+• It doesn’t hurt if he’s rich, powerful, and well-born, though none of those things are sufficient.

 • He doesn’t court danger, particularly since there’s not much he finds worth courting danger for.
 But when he encounters danger, he faces it “unsparing of his life, knowing that there are conditions on which life is not worth having.”